-Pour the can of pop into the the pot over the onion.
+Pour the can of pop (or water/broth) into the the pot over the onion*.

-Place the lid on and lock in place.
+Place the lid on and lock into place.
 Set the steam release knob to the sealing position.

-Press the Pressure Cook/Manual Button (or use dial) and then the + or - (or dial) to choose 65 minutes.
+Press the Pressure Cook/Manual Button (or use dial) and then the +/- button (or dial) to choose 65 minutes.
+High Pressure.

 After the cooking time has finished, let the pot sit undisturbed for 15 minutes.
 Then turn the steam release knob to the Venting position (or push button) to manually Quick Release the remaining pressure/steam.